josvromans/imagetools/steganography/README.md

 =============
 - This only works for PNG files
 - The output image will change, but the color value in a single pixel can only change 3 units inside the possible space of 16 million values.
 So it will be practically invisible to see.
-- Only text characters in the 0-255 ascii range can be encoded in this method, all characters outside this set will be ignored (replaces by space)
+- Only text characters in the 0-255 ascii range can be encoded in this method, all characters outside this set will be ignored (replaced by space)
 - whenever you resize or compress the image, you will loose the message
 - The code adds '\~\~END\~\~' at the end of a message, so that when reading a message from the image, it knows where the message ends
 - The code will only read up to 20,000 text characters from an image.
 This is to prevent displaying 100 thousands of characters when uploading a large png file.
 When you want more that 20,000 characters, add: "?max_characters=1000000" to the url, and use a big number.
-- Encrypting is fast for texts of a few thousands characters in a normal size PNG file.
+- Hiding text into an image is fast for texts of a few thousands characters in a normal size PNG file.
-But there is currently no feedback when the image on the screen was actually changed. (this will be improved).
+But there is currently no feedback when the image on the screen was actually changed.
-- You can simply check if things work by using 'Encrypt Text In Image', when adding an actual text in the right text area.
+- You can simply check if things work by using 'Emded Text In Image And Download', when adding an actual text in the right text area.
-When that is done, click 'Save Encrypted Image' to download the image.
-Afterwards, you can 'Read Text From Image' for both the original file and the encrypted file, to see that the original file will output some random characters, and the encrypted file should output exactly the message you used.
+Afterwards, you can 'Read Text From Image' for both the original file and the embedded file, to see that the original file will output some random characters, and the encrypted file should output exactly the message you used.

 Disclaimer: this is not made to hide the text message in any sophisticated way.
 Look into 'steganography' for strategies on encrypting messages into images in ways that are hard for others to discover.

 I actually used the very simplest way I could think of myself, this is really just a 'back of the envelope' implementation that does the job.

+I wrote a blogpost with some explanation about pixel values, RGB values, and least significant bits [on my website](https://www.josvromans.art/writing/2024/10/steganography)

 How does this work?